Let’s talk about the status quo in B2B marketing - more is more. Will that get us to the goal line or is it time for a pivot?

 The problem with the “more is more” philosophy in both inbound and outbound marketing is that more is never enough, and more can actually hurt your ability to attract and convert leads into sales.

 More is Never Enough

-At the end of 2021, the average landing page conversion rate for B2B was 2.3%, according to Wordstream.
+The average landing page conversion rate for B2B was 2.3%, according to Wordstream.
 While some industries do better than others, and the top 25% of companies convert at closer to 5%, it’s still a struggle to generate leads for B2B marketers.
 Let’s do the math.
 At a 2.3% conversion rate, you need 1000 landing page visits to generate 23 leads.
 Do your landing pages get that many visits and leads each month?
 What percentage of your overall website visitors even see your landing pages?
 Five percent?
 Ten percent?
 At 10%, you need an average of 10,000 website visits to generate 23 leads.

 Now, let’s look at sales opportunities.
 How many of those leads you’ve converted become viable sales opportunities?
 Many are curious or interested in the content they downloaded or the webinar they attended.
 Did they really want to talk to a sales rep or schedule a demo?
 Were they qualified buyers with a high intent to purchase?
 The average lead-to-opportunity conversion rate is about 13%, according to Young Marketing.
 That means that of your twenty-three leads, only three will become opportunities, and maybe one will become a customer, depending on your sales closing rate.
 Don’t forget, all of this funnel math depends on how you define the various stages of the customer journey, for example, leads, MQLs, SQLs, SALs, Opps, and customers.
 Bottom line, the challenge is pretty daunting, considering the relatively low average conversion rates.
 A thousand website visits to get one customer - maybe!